vegaprotocol/specs/specs/trusted-party-oracles.md

 ## Contingencies

-### What happens when Oracle Data doesn't arrive?
+### What happens if Oracle Data doesn't arrive?
-For the minimum requirement, a timeout should be implemented, whereby if the oracle price data doesn't arrive, the market is settled by another means.
+For the minimum requirement, a (network parameter) timeout should be implemented, whereby if the oracle price data doesn't arrive, the market is settled by another means.
 See [settlement at expiry spec](./0004-settlement-at-instrument-expiry.md).

-## Examples
+## Network Parameters
+1. Timeout, after which the oracle data source is considered undelivered and the Product will settle itself according to contingencies.
 ## Acceptance

 ### Trusted Party Oracle